-The partnership with Vietnam started in 1997 when the Memorandum of Cooperation was signed between the Gazprom Group and PetroVietnam.
+The partnership with Vietnam began in 1997 when a Memorandum of Cooperation was signed between the Gazprom Group and PetroVietnam.

-The next important step was signing the Strategic Partnership Agreement in 2009 that covered cooperation in oil and gas projects in Russia, Vietnam, and third countries.
-From this moment, the active phase of cooperation began.
+The next important step was signing a Strategic Partnership Agreement in 2009 covering cooperation in petroleum projects in Russia, Vietnam, and third countries.
+Closer cooperation began thereafter.

-In 2018, Alexey Miller, Chairman of the Gazprom Management Committee, Nguyen Vu Truong Son, Director General, Member of the Petrovietnam Board of Directors, and Nguyen Quan Chinh, Deputy Chairman of the People's Committee of Quang Tri Province, signed a Memorandum on the Roadmap for the Development of the Integrated Project of Bao Vang Field — Power Plant Construction in Quang Tri Province.
+In 2018, Chairman of the Gazprom Management Committee Alexey Miller, General Director of PetroVietnam Nguyen Vu Truong Son, and Vice Chairman of the Quang Tri Provincial People's Committee Nguyen Quan Chinh signed a memorandum on the roadmap for the Bao Vang Field Development — Quang Tri Power Plant Construction integrated project.

-In 2019, PVGAZPROM NGV announced an international tender to select contractors for the development of project documentation, supply of equipment, and construction of a LNG complex with a capacity of 20 million normal cubic meters per year.
+In 2019, PVGAZPROM NGV ran an international tender to select contractors responsible for drafting project documentation, supplying equipment, and building an LNG plant with a capacity of 20 million Ncmpa.